 They are for runners with high arches

-People with high arches or an arch that runs across the entire foot will leave a foot print like that on the left.
+People with high arches or an arch that runs across the entire foot will leave a foot print like that on the right.
 The arch is sometimes above the level of the toes and the foot is often narrower than normal.
 Runners with this foot type will often have a particular running action.

 This running action is not something that the runner can prevent and is why a particular running shoe is needed.
 Without cushioned running shoes there will be regular injuries which relate to a lack of shock absorption like shin splints and knee problems that the shoe prevent.